In Vitro Fertilization (IVF)

 Medications will be administered to stimulate the ovaries to produce several eggs in order to increase the chances of pregnancy.
 You could undergo one of two protocols based on your case history and reports.
 Your doctor will discuss this with you.

-In the - You will given injections from the 21st day of the previous menstrual cycle.
+In the Long Protocol - You will given injections from the 21st day of the previous menstrual cycle.
 You will need to come back on the second or third day of your next menstrual cycle to start the actual ovarian stimulation.

 In both protocols, injections have to be taken at approximately the same time every day.
 It is advisable to come to the hospital for your injections, but if you can't, our medical staff will teach you how to self-administer the injections or you can have them taken locally by a doctor.
 These medications can cause mild side effects like acidity and some discomfort.